The Founder’s Journey:

 I was tired of starting over.
 Tired of trying to prove myself to a system that never really saw me.

-Eventually, I fell into self-destructive patterns—reckless spending, isolation, and distraction.
+I gradually fell into self-destructive patterns like reckless spending, isolation, and distraction.

 I convinced myself that as long as I kept chasing the next opportunity, the next challenge, the next adrenaline rush… I wouldn’t have to stop and face what was really happening.